 May you be well in body and mind.

-May you feel loved.
+May you remember you are loved.

 May you enjoy peace; and harmony.